lumoslabs/leanplum_api/README.md

 bundle exec rails whatever
 ```

 You can also configure "developer mode".
-This will use the "devMode=true" parameter on some requests, which seems to sends them to a separate queue which might not count towards Leanplum's usage billing.
+This will use the `devMode=true` parameter on some requests, which seems to sends them to a separate queue which might not count towards Leanplum's usage billing.